 The Commercial 2950 treadmill also has a stronger motor – so it can withstand a bit more use and abuse with ease.

-However on the other hand, the Commercial 1750 treadmill is more affordable and still gives you all the basics you need for a great workout – plus the Free 1 year iFit Coach Membership.
+On the other hand, the Commercial 1750 treadmill is more affordable and still gives you all the basics you need for a great workout.

 So it really depends on what you want at the end of the day.